In this article, IAS Exam aspirants can find the relevant details about the Adurru Buddhist Site.

 Adurru Buddhist site is located in East Godavari District.
 The place is locally called as Dubaraju Dibba located on the Western Bank of Vainetaya, a tributary of the Godavari river.
 This archaeological site is around 9.5 Kms from Bay of Bengal in Mamidikuduru mandal of East Godavari district.

-Why is Adurru an Important Buddist Site?
+Why is Adurru an Important Buddhist Site?

 According to historical evidence collected by the Archaeological Survey of India (ASI), the foundation stone was laid by Sanghamitra, daughter of Great Emperor Ashoka, enroute to Sri Lanka.
 Of the World’s 3 most popular Buddhist stupas, first one was constructed at Adurru in Andhra Pradesh, the second one was in Ranchi and the last one was in Sarnath.